knokko/vk-boiler/docs/initialization.md

 If you need to call a custom function instead of `vkCreateInstance`, you need to use `.vkInstanceCreator`.

+### Forbid swapchain maintenance
+By default, vk-boiler will enable the `VK_EXT_swapchain_maintenance1` when it is supported.
+When enabled, the swapchain management system will use it.

+If you don't want this for some reason, you can chain `.forbidSwapchainMaintenance()` to the `BoilerBuilder`.
+This is mostly useful for debugging and testing.

 ## Physical device selection properties
 When the target machine supports multiple physical devices, the builder will choose 1, depending on your requirements,